-The species is currently classified as Critically Endangered on the International Union for Conservation of Nature (IUCN) Red List, with a population decline of >80% in 10 years (Burbidge and Zichy-Woinarski 2017).
+WRTP is currently classified as Critically Endangered on the International Union for Conservation of Nature (IUCN) Red List, with a population decline of >80% in 10 years (Burbidge and Zichy-Woinarski 2017).

-One of the leading factors in the continued decline of the WRTP population is the threatening processes caused by exotic species such as the introduced Red Foxes (Vulpes vulpes) and Feral cats (Felis catus) (Thompson et al. 2009; Burbidge and Zichy-Woinarski 2017).
+One of the leading factors in the continued decline of the WRTP population is the threatening processes caused by exotic predatory species such as the introduced Red Fox (Vulpes vulpes) and Feral Cat (Felis catus) (Thompson et al. 2009; Burbidge and Zichy-Woinarski 2017).

 Torbay Catchment Group (TCG) has been undertaking fox and feral cat control for several years throughout the catchment area (TCG n.d.).
-WCHNP is considered a source of foxes and feral cats within the catchment area with control conducted previously in 2018 by APMS.
-This control, consisting of 1080 baiting and trapping, was undertaken during autumn and spring of 2019.
-The 2018 control programs achieved a reduction of foxes and feral cats of 71% and 50% respectively.
+WCHNP and the CoA reserves is considered a source of foxes and feral cats within the catchment area with control conducted previously in 2018 and 2019 by APMS.
+This control, consisting of 1080 baiting and trapping, was undertaken during autumn and spring of 2018 and 2019.
+The 2018 control programs achieved a reduction of foxes on both areas of land and feral cats of 71% and 50% and of 73% and 66% control of foxes on the two properties respectively during 2019 and 47% control of feral cats on CoA land.